 Visit Wrightwood in the winter months and slide down its now snowy hills.
 Choose your preferred hight and route and have fun in the snow.
 For this activity, you don’t even need to drive long.
 Pull over on the outskirts of Wrightwood Village, anywhere where the snow abounds and the slopes look enticing.

 Chances are some winter enthusiasts are already here, paving the sliding routes.
-Follow their lead and enjoy the winter wonderland in Wrightwood.
+Follow their lead and enjoy Wrightwood’s winter wonderland.

 2. Build a Snow Sculpture